 Others have previously used Markov process models to model hedge-fund returns.
-Hayes (2006) used discrete-time birth-and-death process to calculate the maximum drawdown in hedge-fund returns, and used the auto-correlation condition to calibrate the model.
-In Derman et al. (2009) we used three-state Markov chain models to estimate the premium from extended hedge-fund lockup.
+Hayes (2006) used discrete-time birth-and-death process to calculate the maximum drawdown in hedge-fund returns, and used the autocorrelation condition to calibrate the model.
+In Derman et al. (2008) we used three-state Markov chain models to estimate the premium from extended hedge-fund lockup.
 We used the same TASS data to calibrate that model.

 Several econometric models have been proposed as well.
 A seminal paper is Amin and Kat (2003), which sought a trading strategy with cash and a market portfolio such as S&P 500 to replicate the distribution of a hedge-fund's returns.
 If a replicating portfolio can be found, by considering the required initial investment in the replicating portfolio and the hedge-fund management fee, then it may be possible to evaluate whether or not an investment in the hedge fund is justifiable or not.
 A similar replicating approach is also found in Hasanhodzic and Lo (2007).
-They tried to replicate hedge-fund returns with six common risk factors such as the S&P 500, US Dollar Indexes, Bond index, etc., by means of linear regression analysis.
+They tried to replicate hedge-fund returns with six common risk factors such as the S&P 500, US Dollar Indexes, Bond index, etc, by means of linear regression analysis.
 Chan et al. (2006) is a paper closely related to Hasanhodzic and Lo (2007).
 However, the purpose of Chan et al. (2006) was somewhat different; they wanted to decompose the risk factors underlying the hedge fund in order to compare the systematic risks of hedge funds to that of other traditional asset classes.

 2.4.
-Applications of the stochastic model
+Applications of the Stochastic Model

-As usual, a stochastic-process model allows us to go far beyond a direct examination of historical data to ask various 'what if' questions.
-There are many ways to apply the model to answer questions that cannot easily be answered from the data directly.
+As usual, a stochastic-process model allows us to go far beyond a direct examination of historical data to ask various "what if" questions.
+There are many ways to apply the model to answer questions, which cannot easily be answered from the data directly.
 We might simply want to know the probability distribution of the relative return for a particular hedge fund over the following year, given all available past data.
-From the past data, we can observe the most recent relative return, say $X_0 = c$.
-We would then apply the model in equation (7) to conclude that the relative return next year should be distributed as $A_1c + B_1$, where A_1 and B_1 are the independent stochastic persistence and noise, respectively, for that hedge-fund strategy, whose distributions can be determined by data fitting, as described in this paper.
-We could go further and calculate the discounted present value of the return stream over many years; see equations (22) and (23).
+From the past data, we can observe the most recent relative return, say $X_0 = c$ .
+We would then apply the model in (2.6) to conclude that the relative return next year should be distributed as $A_1c+B_1$ , where $A_1$ and $B_1$ are the independent stochastic persistence and noise, respectively, for that hedge-fund strategy, whose distributions can be determined by data fitting, as described in this paper.
+We could go further and calculate the discounted present value of the return stream over many years; see (3.11) - (3.12).

 We might want to invest in that particular hedge fund because we believe that it will be especially well managed.
-We could use the model to provide a 'measurement-based' quantification of what we mean by good management.
-In particular, we may postulate that a good fund manager improves the fund performance in one or more of three possible ways: increasing the expected persistence $\gamma \equiv E[A_n]$, reducing the standard deviation of the persistence $\sigma_a \equiv \sqrt{\operatorname{Var}(A_n)}$, or reducing the standard deviation of the additive noise $\sigma_b \equiv \sqrt{\operatorname{Var}(B_n)}$.
+We could use the model to provide a "measurement-based" quantification of what we mean by good management.
+In particular, we may postulate that a good fund manager improves the fund performance in one or more of three possible ways: increasing the expected persistence $\gamma \equiv E[A_n]$ , reducing the standard deviation of the persistence $\sigma_a \equiv \sqrt{Var(A_n)}$ , or reducing the standard deviation of the additive noise $\sigma_b \equiv \sqrt{Var(B_n)}$ .
 With the model, we can quantify the impact of such effects.
-We first fit the model to the data for that hedge-fund strategy in order to obtain random variables A_n and B_n .
-We then produce new random variables A'n and B'n consistent with the postulated consequences of good management.
+We first fit the model to the data for that hedge-fund strategy in order to obtain random variables $A_n$ and $B_n$ .
+We then produce new random variables $A'n$ and $B'n$ consistent with the postulated consequences of good management.
 We then calculate future relative returns, both with the original model and with the revised model.
 In that way, we can estimate the value added by the good management.

-3. Background on the general SDE
+3. Background on the General SDE